 “The year was 1880,” he began answering himself.
 “Denmark is a tiny nation.
 To remain competitive, we realised many years ago that we have to learn as much as we can from other nations and peoples and adapt.
 Every industry is constantly looking where new discoveries have been made and how we can adapt.
 This is very Danish.”

 “Nine years ago, this factory did not exist nor did we know how to make industrial bacon.
-We were large dairy farmers and a sizable pork industry developed from the by-products of dairy farming. it was very simple and profitable.
-Raise pigs on the by-products from milk and sell it to England and Germany.
+We were large dairy farmers and a sizable pork industry developed from the by-products of dairy farming.
+It was very simple and profitable.
+Raise pigs on the byproducts from milk and sell it to England and Germany.
 Someone from the pork industry learned about the new mild cured bacon produced in Ireland.
 We tried many times to sent people to learn the techniques, but the Irish were careful not to employ the young Danish men we sent over for employment in their large bacon plants.
+We needed an opening in their market to go and learn.
+Such an opening was presented through industrial action by their workers.
 The thing about Ireland is that the workers often go on strike and how they are treated by the companies they work for is often very harsh.
 Those on strike do not get paid and stand a large chance to be laid off.”